 MA (Psychology) Research-Based

 The MA (Psychology) Research Masters Program is located within a dynamic, research-oriented environment within the Psychology Department.
 Supervised by experts in their respective fields, students specialize in topics that include health psychology, personality & individual difference and critical psychology.
 While the emphasis of the degree is on a research project that culminates in a dissertation that is submitted for examination; students are expected to attend research workshops hosted by the University to facilitate their progress.
-Students are also required to participate in departmental research seminars, colloquia and conferences.
+Students are also required to participate in departmental research seminars.
 At the end of the program, students emerge with a set of sought-after conceptual and research skills suited to a career in psycho-social research.

 Application dates

-Online applications for admission to the University of Johannesburg open in June 2023 and will CLOSE 31 August 2023 for the 2024 intake.
+Online applications for admission to the University of Johannesburg open in June 2024 and will CLOSE 31 August 2024 for the 2025 intake.

 NO late applications will be considered